yjhan96/yjhan96.github.io/_drafts/2025-03-21-RL-blog-part-1.markdown

 Note that I won't go over much details on each of the algorithms I used - I'll mostly focus on empirical observations I found when I applied them.

+The source code is [here](https://github.com/yjhan96/clinic-project).
+It's pretty messy, so I'll clean it up in the upcoming weeks.

 ## Problem Statement
 The project idea came out when I was talking with my girlfriend about her work.
 She said that there are companies that own multiple clinics and help patients